paeneumbra/dotfiles/README.md

 ### Zsh

-Configuration for zsh can be found under [dotfiles folder](./dotfiles) and can it can be setup by copying the files to the proper location, via symlink or through [stow](https://www.gnu.org/software/stow/).
+Configuration for zsh can be found under [terminal folder](./terminal/) plus [arch folder](./arch) or [macos folder](./macos), specific os folders are required for correct functioning of the system like brew - and can it can be setup by allocating the files to the proper directory using [stow](https://www.gnu.org/software/stow/), symlink or just copying them.
-There are two sets of stow folders to configure, commons and specific to OS.
+There are two sets of stow folders to configure, they can be found under [terminal](./terminal/) and specific to OS.

-It uses a self-installed, self-managed plugin manager called [zimfw](https://github.com/zimfw/zimfw) that will install itself and setup all needed plugins once zsh is started.
+Zsh framework configuration uses a self-installed, self-managed plugin manager called [zimfw](https://github.com/zimfw/zimfw) that will install itself and setup all needed plugins once zsh is started.
-Plugin configuration can be found in the [.zimrc file](dotfiles/common/.config/zsh/.zimrc).
+Plugin configuration can be found in the [.zimrc file](./terminal//.config/zsh/.zimrc).
 A folder will automatically be created as `.zim` to store all required files for `zimfw`.

 Global variable `ZDOTDIR` is defined under `./zshenv` as `$HOME/.config/zsh`.
 This tells zsh to look for further configurations files in that directory.
 In `./zshrc` we load all configuration files within the `ZDOTDIR` directory ending in `*.zsh`.
 This is not required but it facilitates managing special configurations and settings.

 <details>
 <summary>Structure</summary>